Clastify logo

 A transverse wave is a travelling wave in which the disturbance of the medium is perpendicular to the direction of energy transfer.
 Stretch a slinky horizontally and shake one end up and down: the pulse travels along the slinky, while each coil moves up and down.
 A crest is a point of maximum positive displacement on a transverse wave, and a trough is a point of maximum negative displacement.

-For a transverse mechanical wave, a displacement–distance graph often resembles the physical shape of the wave at one instant.
-Be careful, though.
-The graph models particle displacement against position; it is not a picture of the path taken by the energy.
+For a transverse mechanical wave, a displacement–distance graph often looks like the actual shape of the wave at that instant.
+Careful, though: the graph models particle displacement against position.
+It isn’t a picture of the path taken by the energy.

 Longitudinal waves

 A longitudinal wave is a travelling wave in which the disturbance of the medium is parallel to the direction of energy transfer.
-In a slinky pushed and pulled along its length, the pulse travels along the slinky while each coil moves backwards and forwards along that same line.
+If a slinky is pushed and pulled along its length, the pulse travels along the slinky while each coil moves backwards and forwards along the same line.

 Image